Saray78/item-manager/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.

+## Live demo

+A live demo of the tech test is accessible from the following link: http://item-manager-tech-test.herokuapp.com/home

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.